nickweseman/ask-edge-extension/README.md

 # Microsoft Edge Extension for Ask.com (formerly known as Ask Jeeves)

-## Installation from Google Chrome Web Store Instructions:
+## Installation from the Microsoft Edge Web Store Instructions:
 1. Visit: <pending approval> to install.

 ## Installation from Source Instructions: